For Story Bridge views up close: Captain Burke Park

 Getting there: Walk in 25 minutes or ride Student One’s free bikes in 15 minutes – following the river’s edge, past QUT and over the Goodwill Bridge.
 Otherwise, catch the free (red) CityHopper ferry from Eagle Street Pier Ferry Terminal to Thornton Street Ferry Terminal.

-For a lovely alternative to New Farm Park that’s just around the corner, but more peaceful, head to Merthyr Park which runs along the river.
+For a lovely alternative to New Farm Park that’s just around the corner, but more peaceful, head to the riverside Merthyr Park.
 It’s a popular spot for locals doing exercise but offers plenty of grassy areas and large leafy trees so there’s lots of shade.
 You can easily walk here from New Farm Park or catch transport directly here.

 Getting there: Walk in 30 minutes or ride in 10 minutes using Student One’s free bikes – the route follows the beautiful river boardwalk.
 Otherwise, walk 5 minutes to Eagle Street Ferry Terminal and catch the free (red) CityHopper ferry three stops to Sydney Street Ferry Terminal.

-This is one of Brisbane’s most famous parks – always full of people, with a great atmosphere and tonnes of space to spread out.
+This is one of Brisbane’s most famous parks, always full of people, with a great atmosphere and tonnes of space to spread out.
 Want to play soccer?
 Have a go at cricket?
 Or just have heaps of friends?
 New Farm Park is perfect.
 There are also a few options for coffee and a fish and chips shop close by.
-And with The Powerhouse right there, you could easily duck over to one of their events, exhibitions or free Friday afternoon comedy sessions.
+And with The Powerhouse right there, you could easily duck over to one of its events.

 Getting there: Walk 5 minutes to Riverside Ferry Terminal and catch the CityCat to New Farm Park Ferry Terminal.
-(Note: the New Farm Park Ferry Terminal is closed April 2018-late 2018 for upgrades).
 Alternatively, catch bus route 196.

 Get your flower fix at Roma Street Parklands.
 It’s massive with 16 hectares of lawns, designer gardens and colourful flower beds.
 It also flaunts gorgeous winding walkways, a huge lake and a stunning man-made waterfall.
 Throughout the year, Roma Street Parklands is also home to tonnes of events, from the Queensland Multicultural Festival to free Christmas movies, so there’s always something new to discover here.